willpitchers/pando/tutorial.md

 ```

 Whilst running, exit the screen using control+a, d.
 Check the progress by `tail screenlog.0`, `htop -u username` or going back into the screen with `screen -r pando`. <br>
 Kill the screen process ID (`PID`) using `top` or enter the screen, hit control+c then control+d (this latter option might not work if `pando` is in the middle of a multiprocessing loop).
 Rename the `screenlog.0` file at the end of the run if you would like to store it for future reference (else it may be overwritten).
+If all this fails and you want to kill your job now, use `killall --user username` (but this will kill everything you are running and log you out of the server).